Expert Roundtable: How to Choose the Best Crowdfunding Platform for Your NonprofitJanuary 13, 2014 by Janna Finch

 Crowdfunding isn’t new.
 In fact, one of the earliest crowdfunding campaigns took place in 1884, when Joseph Pulitzer asked New Yorkers to donate funds to complete construction of the Statue of Liberty’s pedestal.
 In six months, 160,000 donors contributed over $100,000.

 Nonprofits were early adopters of crowdfunding—NPR and PBS have hosted pledge drives for decades, and who can forget the Muscular Dystrophy Association’s telethons hosted by Jerry Lewis?
 But it wasn’t until websites Kickstarter and Indiegogo arrived on the scene that crowdfunding gained widespread popularity.
-The momentum hasn’t slowed, and today there are hundreds of crowdfunding platforms available.
+The momentum hasn’t slowed, and today there are nearly 2,000 crowdfunding platforms available.